slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On education

 <!--
-> *"The cost of a college education keeps going up, and the value keeps going down."  -- Pedro Domingos*

 - The modern education system doesn't create leaders.
 It creates followers.
 Escape the matrix.
 - Young men could learn anything if you questify schools.
 - the problem is not, and never have been, "as good as a professional".
 It has always been "it's good enoughto replace a professional so it'll be cheaper." the key thing about AI is that AI+human is waht we'll do.